 Optimize Your Browser

 Browsers don’t make for cozy reading.
 But a few browser extensions make it more restful for the eyes.
 Consider these six Chrome extensions for productive reading I had taken a look at.
 They can at least help you decide what to read and which to skip.
 Similar add-ons are available for Firefox.
-Try TLDR, a popular add-on for Firefox.

 Reading Comes In All Shapes…And Sounds